OnChainSurvivor/OnChainSurvivor/README.md

 ## 🚀Getting Started🚀 & 💿Installation💿
 - Download the client and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.

-I expect In the future the game will not need a server as I will take take to tidy the code.
+In the future ill aim for the game to not need a server nor internet based dependencies as code gets cleaner.

 A Web3 Wallet is required to participate in the ranks!